diffblue/gitlab/doc/user/project/code_owners.md

 Optional sections in the `CODEOWNERS` file are treated as optional only when changes are submitted by using merge requests.
 If a change is submitted directly to the protected branch, approval from Code Owners is still required, even if the section is marked as optional.

-[An issue exists](https://gitlab.com/gitlab-org/gitlab/-/issues/297638) to allow direct pushes to the protected branch for sections marked as optional.
+### Allowed to Push

+Code owner approval and protected branch functionality does not apply to users who are `Allowed to push`.

 ## Example `CODEOWNERS` file